Erasing Undesirable Influence in Diffusion Models: Introduction

-A straightforward solution for unlearning is to retrain the model from scratch after excluding the data that needs to be forgotten.
+A straightforward solution is to retrain the model from scratch after excluding the data that needs to be forgotten.
 However, the removal of pertinent data followed by retraining diffusion models from scratch demands substantial resources and is often deemed impractical.
-Existing research on efficient unlearning have primarily focused on classification problems~\cite{romero2007incremental,karasuyama2010multiple, cao2015towards,ginart2019making,bourtoule2021machine, wu2020deltagrad,guo2019certified,golatkar2020eternal,mehta2022deep,sekhari2021remember,chen2023boundary}, and cannot be directly applied to diffusion models.
-Consequently, there is an urgent need for the development of methods capable of scrubbing data from diffusion models without necessitating complete retraining.
+A version of the stable diffusion model trained on subsets of the LAION-5B dataset~\cite{schuhmann2022laion} costs approximately 150,000 GPU hours with 256 A100 GPUs\footnote{https://stablediffusion.gitbook.io/overview/stable-diffusion-overview/technology/training-procedures}.
+Existing research on erasing unwanted influence has primarily focused on classification tasks~\cite{karasuyama2010multiple, cao2015towards,ginart2019making,bourtoule2021machine, wu2020deltagrad,guo2019certified,golatkar2020eternal,mehta2022deep,sekhari2021remember,chen2023boundary}.
+Despite substantial progress, prior methods developed in classification are observed to be ineffective for generation tasks~\cite{fan2023salun}.
+Consequently, there is a pressing need for the development of methods capable of scrubbing data from diffusion models without necessitating complete retraining.

-In this work, we propose a method to scrub the data information from the diffusion models without requiring training the whole system from scratch.
-Specifically, the proposed method \algname formulates diffusion unlearning as a bi-level optimization problem, where the outer objective is to finetune the models with the remaining data for preserving the model utility and the inner objective aims to erase the influence of the forgetting data on the models by deviating the learnable reverse process from the ground-truth denoising procedure.
-Then, a first-order solution is adopted to solve the resulting problem.
-We benchmark \algname on various scenarios, encompassing unlearning of classes on CIFAR10~\citep{krizhevsky2009learning} and races on UTKFace~\citep{zhang2017age} with conditional diffusion models, attributes on CelebA~\citep{liu2015faceattributes} as well as CelebA-HQ~\citep{CelebAMask-HQ} with unconditional diffusion models.
-The results demonstrate that \algname surpasses the baseline methods for diffusion unlearning across a range of evaluation metrics.